Physiq Macro Calculator

 How many calories should a 175 lb man eat to maintain weight?

-A 175 lb man at moderate activity needs approximately 2730 calories per day to maintain bodyweight.
-This estimate comes from the Mifflin-St Jeor equation applied at a moderate activity multiplier (1.55).
+A 175 lb man at moderate training needs approximately 2647 calories per day to maintain bodyweight.
+This estimate comes from the Mifflin-St Jeor equation applied at a moderate training multiplier (1.5).
 Your real maintenance may be 100–150 calories above or below this depending on individual metabolism and true daily activity — track your scale trend for 2 weeks to confirm.

 How much protein should a 175 lb man eat per day?